Loreo 3D Viewer Deluxe and Mini

 front lens.
 There are smaller ones and the cardboard Lite viewers.

-The range of viewing accessories is still available.
+A range of viewing accessories is still available.
 As you can have your

 fun to have.
 A nice find.